The Ten Most Commonly Asked Questions in Home Buying in Dallas

 10. What happens during the closing process?

-After buyers and sellers agree on a home’s price, the closing process begins and it typically lasts between 30-60 days.
+After buyers and sellers agree on a home’s price, the closing process begins and it typically ends in 30 days in Texas.
 During this time, the purchase contract is drawn up and signed, financial documents are finalized, home inspections and appraisals are completed and various other legalities are handled, too.
-On closing day, both buying and selling parties meet (often for the very first time!) to sign final documents and hand over the keys!
+On closing day, both buying and selling parties may or may not meet to sign final documents and hand over the keys!

-Hopefully, this FAQ list has helped to quell a few questions and worries on the minds of some first-time homebuyers.
+Hopefully, this FAQ list has helped to quell a few questions and worries on the minds of some first-time homebuyers in Dallas.